Planting and other ideas Plant Catalogue

 • Re Planting

 This area was cleared of pine trees and is ideal for native planting.
-Plants were selected to blend in with the fence.
+Native plants were selected to blend in and complement the fence, a basic irrigation system is all that's required.

 • Along roadsides